Viva (actress): Warhol years

+Later career

 Viva's first starring role in a non-Warhol film was in Agnès Varda's Lions Love in 1969.
 The film features Viva in a ménage à trois with Gerome Ragni and James Rado.
 On November 1, 1968, Viva appeared on The Tonight Show on an evening that was guest-hosted by Woody Allen.
 Four years later Allen cast her in his 1972 film Play It Again, Sam in the role of Jennifer.
 Blake Gopnik points out in his book Warhol: A Life as Art that she had a bit role as happening/party hostess, standing in for Warhol who was recuperating in the hospital, in John Schlesinger's film Midnight Cowboy.

 After she began making films for other directors she also began writing.
 Her first book, Superstar, was an insider's look at the Factory scene, a partly fictional autobiographical account of her time there.
 It was distinguished from other "tell-all" memoirs by virtue of her writing, which incorporated various stylistic effects, including the use of taped conversations.
 She also wrote for various publications, including The Village Voice and New York Woman.
 Viva incorporated the use of video tapes into her second book The Baby.
 These tapes were later released by her former husband, video artist Michel Auder, as Chronicles: Family Diary in three parts.
 She was the narrator for Carla Bley's 1971 experimental jazz composition Escalator over the Hill.
 Viva was one of the early pioneers in video art.
 During the 1970s Viva was a guest participant in Shirley Clarke's Teepee Video Space Troupe, which she formed in the early 1970s.

+Viva also went on to have supporting parts in films such as Richard Elfman's 1980 cult musical Forbidden Zone and Wim Wender's 1984 Independent drama Paris, Texas.

 Personal life

-With former husband Michel Auder, Viva made and kept film diaries which included the birth of her first daughter, Alexandra (Alex) Auder.
+With former husband Michel Auder, Viva made and kept film diaries which included the birth of her first daughter, Alexandra (Alex) Auder in 1971.
 She was briefly engaged to the actor Anthony Herrera.
-They had one child together, the actress Gaby Hoffmann.
-Though artistically successful, Viva was never very successful financially.
-In 1993, she was taken to housing court by the Chelsea Hotel, where she lived with her two daughters, for not paying her $920 a month rent for two years.
-Her daughter Gaby said “We lived in a classless society.
-We’d spend a summer at Gore Vidal’s house in Italy, but we were on and off welfare.”
+They had one child together, actress Gaby Hoffmann, born in 1982.

+In 1993, Viva was taken to housing court by the Chelsea Hotel, where she lived with her two daughters, for not paying her $920 a month rent for two years.
 Viva wrote a book about her daughter titled Gaby at the Chelsea, a riff on Eloise at the Plaza, as yet unpublished.

 Viva lives in Palm Springs, California, where she paints landscapes.